IFTTT/JazzHands/README.md

 [![Build Status](https://travis-ci.org/IFTTT/JazzHands.png?branch=master)](https://travis-ci.org/IFTTT/JazzHands)

-Jazz Hands is a simple, keyframe based animation framework for UIKit.
+Jazz Hands is a simple keyframe-based animation framework for UIKit.
-Animations can be controlled via gestures, scroll views, kvo, or ReactiveCocoa.
+Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.

 Jazz Hands is used extensively in [IFTTT for iPhone](https://ifttt.com/mobile), most famously in the app intro: